Pivotal time for trans people as rigid notion of gender challenged

 "I know I'm not a man and a whole lot of people are telling me I'm not a woman so, extrapolating from that, this is the theory," she said.

-"I'm a Jew, I'm a transsexual dyke...I'm a reluctant polyamorous," she said, referring to her openness to non-exclusive loving relationships.
+"I'm a Jew, I'm a transsexual dyke...I'm a reluctant polyamorist," she said, referring to her openness to non-exclusive loving relationships.

-Transgender people and transsexuals long have been living at the margins of society, often ostracized even within gay and lesbian communities.
+Transgender people and transsexuals long have been living at the margins of society, often ostracised even within gay and lesbian communities.

-Bornstein has criticized the focus given to marriage equality by Lesbian, Gay, Bisexual and Transgender (LGBT)lobby groups while many of those within the group, especially transgender people, were suffering discrimination and violence.
+Bornstein has criticised the focus given to marriage equality by Lesbian, Gay, Bisexual and Transgender (LGBT)lobby groups while many of those within the group, especially transgender people, were suffering discrimination and violence.

 "(I see) beautiful young children who aren't wanted by their parents, who make it to the part of town where they're supposed to be welcome and they're not ...
 I see too much of that," she said.